 Experimental: “NetWalk”: A rapid and reliable method to validate TFtargets genome-wide (Aim 1).
 TF perturbation studies are essential to generate TFtarget data needed to train and validate network inference approaches.
-The “NetWalk” transient expression system enables us to perturb TF function and rapidly validate TFtargets genome-wide.
-This system that has the following advantages compared to traditional reverse genetic studies: (i) High through put: it accelerates TF perturbation studies (to weeks) compared to classical genetic approaches (4-6 months), (ii) Circumvents TF Redundancy: it surmounts problems with TF redundancy encountered using mutants [Chen BMC Evol Biol.
-2010] [Cutler & McCourt P (2005)]. (iii) TFtarget Genome-wide data: it experimentally validates TF target data on a genome scale.
-This TFtarget validation data will be used to drive and validate the networks inferred in Aim 2.
+The “NetWalk” transient expression system enables us to perturb the function of a TF and rapidly discover its effect (induction or repression) on its immediate targets.
+This system that has the following advantages compared to traditional reverse genetic studies: (i) High throughput: it accelerates TF perturbation studies (to weeks) compared to classical genetic approaches (4-6 months), (ii) Circumvents TF Redundancy: it avoids problems with TF redundancy encountered using mutants [Chen BMC Evol Biol.
+2010] [Cutler & McCourt P (2005)], because it gives the direct effects of a TF on its children. (iii) TFtarget Genome-wide data: it experimentally validates TF target data for any gene.
+[Gloria: I don’t like this genome-wide adjective because each TFtarget data has to do with immediate descendants].
+This TFtarget validation data will be used both as validation for the networks inferred in Aim 2 and the networks will suggest which TFs to test.

 Computational: “Pipelined Network Inference”: An integrated network inference approach (Aim 2).
-Current network inference methods are designed to accept specific genomic data-types - either steady state or time-series experiments - to generate individual networks.
+Current network inference methods are designed to accept specific genomic data-types - either steady state or time-series experiments.
 To improve the predictive power of our inferred networks, we will develop a computational pipeline that learns from multiple genomic data types (e.g. time-series data, steady state data, and TF perturbation data).
 [Bonneau (2007) Cell] [ Bonneau Genome Biol 2006] [Wang Y,.
 Bioinformatics 2006] [Shimamura.
 BMC Syst Biol 2009].
-This pipeline will combine the DFG algorithm (Dynamic Factor Graph), a form of “state space” analysis we used previously for analysis of time-series transcriptome data [Krouk et al 2010] with the MCZ algorithm (Median Corrected Z-score method), a simple but successful approach to infer the effects of TF perturbations we used for steady state mutant data [Greenfield & BOnneau ??].
-Preliminary results suggest that this new Pipelined approach to network inference will increase the quality of our predictions, as judged using out of sample data.
+This pipeline will combine the DFG algorithm (Dynamic Factor Graph), a form of “state space” analysis we used previously for analysis of time-series transcriptome data [Krouk et al 2010] with the MCZ algorithm (Median Corrected Z-score method), a simple but successful approach to infer the effects of TF perturbations used for steady state mutant data [Greenfield & Bonneau].
+Preliminary results suggest that this new Pipelined approach to network inference will increase the quality of our predictions, as judged using left-out data.
 Importantly, as this approach is iterative, the networks inferred from this new computational pipeline will drive a new round of experimentation e.g. in Aim 3 (e.g. the testing of new TFs and TF interactions) which will refuel our network learning, in a true Systems Biology cycle [Gutierrez 2005].